 This widely accepted interpretation, however, encounters two serious difficulties.
-The first arises from a selective focus on one particular debate which best fits the
+The first arises from a selective focus on one particular debate which best fits the stereotype.

-Earlier versions of this paper were presented at the Russian/Soviet History Colloquium at the University of Chicago, the 1995 Midwest Russian History Workshop, the Max-Planck-Institut für Wissenschaftsgeschichte, and several other meetings and colloquia.
-My thanks to all participants for their comments, and to the U.S. Information Agency for granting me a 1994/95 Junior Faculty Development Fellowship at Indiana University.
-I am very grateful to Dietrich Beyrau, Eve Greenfield, David Joravsky, Edward Jurkowitz, Dorinda Outram, Judy Johns Schloegel, Ethan Pollock, Kirill Rossianov, Skuli Sigurdsson, and Susan Solomon for comments and suggestions on the manuscript.
-The paper also bene-fited from criticism by Mark Adams and Nikolai Krementsov. stereotype.
 It was critics of the Stalinist system who singled out the Lysenko case as the most important example of the application of Soviet ideology to science.
 The Soviet Communist party viewed it differently.
 It did regard the event as a major achievement of party ideological work and a great contribution to the progress of science (until 1964, when the mistake was quietly acknowledged).
-But what is more interesting, and less expected, is that Communists claimed five, not one, major ideological successes in the sciences: philosophy (1947), biology (1948), linguistics (1950), physiology (1950), and political economy (1951).1 The additional four cases did not become as widely known outside the USSR as the biological one, apparently because they did not fit as well the standard picture of the campaign as an ideological purge.
+But what is more interesting, and less expected, is that Communists claimed five, not one, major ideological successes in the sciences: philosophy (1947), biology (1948), linguistics (1950), physiology (1950), and political economy (1951).
+The additional four cases did not become as widely known outside the USSR as the biological one, apparently because they did not fit as well the standard picture of the campaign as an ideological purge.

 Their effect on scholarship was not obviously damaging, patterns and outcomes were much more confusing than that of the "clear" Lysenko case, and they did not present the critics of communism with such a perfect example of scandalous failure that could be used in Cold War propaganda.

 The second difficulty concerns the apparent incoherence of events.
 Any straightforward generalization based on the single case of Lysenko could hardly be sustained against a wider factual background.
 Those who assume that the goal of the campaign was to subordinate science to ideology disagree considerably on what constituted the ideology which had to be applied in the sciences.
 Indeed, many different ideological principles were pronounced, they often contradicted each other, and none was consistently carried through the entire campaign.
 Dialectical materialist and Cold War slogans suffused the rhetoric, calling for unity in struggle against idealism, cosmopolitanism, and obsequiousness before the West.
 At the same time, however, one also frequently encounters attacks on monopolism in science and encouragement of creativity and free criticism.
 David Joravsky has characterized this ideological mess as a "bizarre mixture of elements," "obvious self-contradiction" for "the outsider," and the "most astonishing incongruity in the Stalinist drive for monolithic unity."
-At the same time, he noted that, for Stalin, there was no self-contradiction here.2
+At the same time, he noted that, for Stalin, there was no self-contradiction here.3